fschuttegithub/KanbanDragAndDropModule/README.md

 4. Configure the card sort key and the Card to Lane association.
 5. Create a helper entity with attributes for the target lane id and the new sort key.
 6. Configure the on drop action microflow or nanoflow.
 The flow should update the Card to Lane association and the Card sort key using the values set by the widget, then commit the card.
-7. Finally, customize the lane and card templates to match your design.
+7. Customize the lane and card templates to match the desired styling.

-A configured example of the widget is available in the module.
+An example of the configuration of the widget is available in the module.

 ![Demo](Demo.gif)